 Dan Pflieger joined the Salute Military Golf Association (SMGA) in 2014 and brought with him over ten years working in many different positions within the golf industry.
-He attended Towson University, and graduated with a Bachelor of Science.
+He attended Towson University and graduated with a Bachelor of Science.
 Dan grew up in Olney, Maryland.
-As a young man, for 4 years he had a seasonal job at the Olney Golf Park, the birthplace of the SMGA.
-He credits his interactions with those veterans as a source for his dedication and passion to serve our veteran community.
+As a young man, for four years he had a seasonal job at the Olney Golf Park, the birthplace of the SMGA.
+He credits his interactions with those veterans as a source for his dedication and passion for serving our veteran community.
 Dan started with the SMGA as a program manager and became the organization’s executive director in 2015.

 Manager of Equipment & Golf Programs